In the room or online: Is in-person therapy really better?

 In-person therapy sessions with Talking Health

 Although online therapy might be convenient for some, in-person therapy offers an ambience and familiarity that online sessions cannot.
 Both can be effective, however, if you are searching for a more intimate setting that fosters familiarity and privacy, then in-person therapy may be better suited for you.
 Find a therapist in London with Talking Health - we have a network of qualified and expert therapists and counsellors who are committed to helping people better understand their emotional wellbeing.
 If you’re a licensed therapist looking for a therapy room to rent in North London, we also have high-quality, soundproof, and well-equipped rooms for you to use for your sessions, complete with furniture, access control systems, and privacy.
-For more information about our services, or if you have any further questions, please contact us by giving us a call on 020 7887 2674 or emailing us at info@talking-health.com.
+For more information about our services, or if you have any further questions, please contact us by emailing us at info@talking-health.com.

 Read next